fjgalesloot/roon-extension-mqtt/README.md

 for the master (stable) branch:

-`docker run -v [volume or host-folder]:/usr/src/app/config/ -network host fjgalesloot/roon-extension-mqtt:latest`
+`docker run -v [volume or host-folder]:/usr/src/app/config/ --network host fjgalesloot/roon-extension-mqtt:latest`

 or if you want to for the development (beta) branch:

-`docker run -v [volume or host-folder]:/usr/src/app/config/ -network host fjgalesloot/roon-extension-mqtt:beta`
+`docker run -v [volume or host-folder]:/usr/src/app/config/ --network host fjgalesloot/roon-extension-mqtt:beta`